 The European Commission (the Commission) has continued to focus on patent settlement agreements.
-In 2013, the Commission found that Lundbeck's settlement agreements relating to its citalopram drug restricted competition by object and infringed Article 101 TFEU.
-Shortly thereafter, the Commission found that Servier's reverse payment patent settlement agreements restricted competition both by object and by effect (the Commission also concluded that Servier's commercial strategy was an abuse of dominance under Article 102 TFEU).
-The General Court delivered its judgment in Lundbeck in September 2016 confirming the Commission's decision and upholding the fines that the Commission imposed on Lundbeck and the generic companies of (totalling €146 million).
-Lundbeck and the generic companies have appealed the General Court's judgment to the European Court of Justice.
-The General Court's judgment in Servier is expected soon.
+In 2013, the Commission found that Lundbeck's settlement agreements relating to its citalopram drug restricted competition by object and infringed Article 101 TFEU.36 Shortly thereafter, the Commission found that Servier's reverse payment patent settlement agreements restricted competition both by object and by effect (the Commission also concluded that Servier's commercial strategy was an abuse of dominance under Article 102 TFEU).37 The General Court delivered its judgment in Lundbeck in September 2016 confirming the Commission's decision and upholding the fines that the Commission imposed on Lundbeck and the generic companies (totalling €146 million).38 Lundbeck and the generic companies have appealed the General Court's judgment to the European Court of Justice.
+Conversely, the General Court ruled in Servier that the Commission had failed to prove the relevant market was limited to the drug perindopril, and therefore did not uphold that Servier had abused its dominant position.39

 Pay-for-delay agreements have also attracted regulatory scrutiny from the national competition authorities (NCAs).
-The UK's Competition and Markets Authority (CMA) issued its first pay-for-delay infringement decision on 12 February 2016, fining GlaxoSmithKline (GSK), Generics UK Limited (GUK), Merck KGaG (GUK's former parent company),
+The United Kingdom's Competition and Markets Authority (CMA) issued its first pay-for-delay infringement decision on 12 February 2016, fining GlaxoSmithKline (GSK), Generics UK Limited (GUK), Merck KGaG (GUK's former parent company), Actavis UK Limited, Xellia Pharmaceuticals ApS and Alpharma LLC a total of £45 million for delaying market entry of generic versions of GSK's anti-depressant Seroxat (paroxetine) in the United Kingdom.40 The decision has been appealed to the UK Competition Appeal Tribunal, which has made a referral to the CJ.